romankolivashko/SweetandSavory/README.md

 # Sweet and Savory Treats

-#### MVC web application with user authentication and a many-to-many relationship.
+#### MVC web application with user authentication and a many-to-many SQL relationships.

 #### By Roman Kolivashko